felipe2640/FelipeBarbosa/README.md

 # Portfolio used vite React TypeScript tailwindcss

-Portfolio used vite, React + tailwindcss + TypeScript to expose my works
+Portfolio used in to expose my works

 ## About

-I'm Developer Front End, this Website expose my works have done
+I'm Developer Front End, this Website expose my works have done with Typescript.

+Front End : vite with React + tailwindcss

+Back End : Prisma + Express + postgresql

 ### Libraries